Reading a Different Story

 Dorothy C. Bass, Valparaiso University

 "Susan VanZanten's wonderful narrative tells how her dedication to teaching led her along unexpected paths: forging her own nuanced synthesis of feminist positions; creating her unique theory of faith and literature; engaging with global and especially African literatures to bring together her love of literature, her political commitments to justice and peace, and her Christian faith.
+At the same time she provides the reader with a remarkably clear, fair, and balanced account of the wide spectrum of approaches to Christian faith, feminism, literary theories, postmodernism, faculty development, teaching, African identity, and the possibilities of cross-cultural understanding and compassion.
 Hers is the fascinating story of an indirect route to wisdom, deepening faith, and integration of mind and heart.
 It will be enlightening for young scholars being pressured to figure out too much too soon, and inspiring for established scholars who know they are still trying to do so."

 Patrick H. Byrne, professor of philosophy, Boston College